Kingsbury

 Residential development activity is lower than average in Kingsbury according to AreaSearch's national comparison of local real estate markets

-New properties are constructed at an average value of $317,000.
-In FY-26, there have been $4.6 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Greater Melbourne, Kingsbury has markedly lower building activity, with 52.0% fewer approvals per person, which typically reinforces demand and pricing for existing properties.
-Recent development has been entirely comprised of attached dwellings, promoting higher-density living and affordability for downsizers, investors, and first-home buyers.
-This shift marks a significant departure from the current housing pattern, which is 66.0% houses, suggesting diminishing developable land availability and evolving lifestyle preferences.
-With around 887 people per dwelling approval, Kingsbury reflects a highly mature market.
+The average construction cost value of new homes is $317,000.
+In FY-26, there have been $4.6 million in commercial approvals, indicating Kingsbury's primarily residential nature.
+Compared to Greater Melbourne, Kingsbury has 51.0% lower building activity per person.
+Recent development consists solely of attached dwellings, a shift from the current 66.0% houses.
+This change suggests decreasing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+With approximately 726 people per dwelling approval, Kingsbury reflects a mature market.

-According to AreaSearch's latest quarterly estimate, Kingsbury is expected to grow by 2,797 residents through to 2041.
+By 2041, AreaSearch estimates Kingsbury's population will grow by 2,792 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development